chamarapaul/scribble-scrabble/README.md

 - Works great on tablets and phones

 ## Coming Soon
-- Gallery to save your masterpieces
+- Community gallery to save your masterpieces
 - Speed mode with timer
 - Collaborative drawing features
 - Competitive drawing judged by AI